lt_initdb — database instance initialization tool, it creates a new LightDB database instance

 lt_initdb

-record the directory where the database cluster stored
+record the directory where the database instance stored

 in $LTHOME/instance_list.conf